 You know what’s boring?
 Doing the same thing over and over again.
 And that goes for writing too!
-Switching it up gives you inspiration and makes it fun and saves you from falling asleep at your keyboard.
+Switching it up with different types of content gives you inspiration and makes it fun and saves you from falling asleep at your keyboard.
 SNORE.

 But you’re a professional, so you have to create content that’s professional.
 Right?
 Isn’t that in the rulebook somewhere?…

 Sort of.
 But being an entrepreneur isn’t your mama’s kind of “professional.”
 It’s a laptop lifestyle, let your hair down, we can see your tattoo kind of professional.
 At the end of the day, it just comes down to being YOU.
 You are the professional in your business.

 You want people to know what you stand for, what your unique message is, what you believe in, and how you can help them.
 Do it by sharing value and putting on your teacher hat.

 People buy from people they like.
 It’s not logical or academic—it’s about a feeling.
 If people like you, they trust you.
 (And in case you’re wondering — yes, you’re very likeable.)
 Share the struggles you went through to get where you are now.
 Let people peek at your before pictures.
 Tell us the mistakes you made along the way.
 Be vulnerable.
 Be honest.
 Be human.